 It is easy, with Cutover, to see where delays have occurred in previous events, such as a handover taking longer than expected.
 This then enables users to plan more accurately for future events.
 Runbooks can also be duplicated and edited for future use, meaning managers can easily keep the elements of the event that worked and change the ones that did not.

-Post-event learning has a number of benefits and Cutover facilitates this by allowing users to view a completed event in its entirety.
+Post-event learning has several benefits and Cutover facilitates this by allowing users to view a completed event in its entirety.
 This can help to ensure the success of future events because the accuracy of timelines and predictability will constantly be improving as knowledge and data grow.